codio/knowledge/source/instructors/authoring/assessments/standard-code-test.rst

   - **Allow Partial Points** - Toggle to enable partial points, the grade is then based on the percentage of test cases the code passes.
 See :ref:`Allow Partial Points <partial-points>` for more information.
   - **Case Insensitive** - Toggle to enable a case insensitive output comparison.
 By default, the comparison is case sensitive.
   - **Ignore White Space** - Toggle to enable stripping out any white space characters (carriage return, line feed, tabs, etc.) from both the expected output and the student output.
   - **Substring Match** - Toggle to enable substring match when comparing the expected output to the student output.
+The entire expected ouput needs to be contiguous in the student output.
   - **One Attempt Only** - Toggle to enable the assessment to run only once.
 The student will be warned that they cannot resubmit the assessment.
 It's recommended that you provide a :ref:`Run Button <customizable-run-menu>` for the student to test the code before running the actual assessment.
   - **Add Item to Check** - Click to create another set of input/output fields.
   - **Input - Arguments** - Enter the command line arguments that are read by the student code.